 Before I get into the post itself, I just want to take a minute to explain why I have been putting out so many of these "In Their Own Words" reports.
 Since I began this page about two years ago, and seriously posting a year and a half ago, I have come to the realization that there is a huge number of people that are interested in the war, but have no idea how to research it, much less the Official Records.
 I have a platform that people visit in hopes of learning more about Kentucky and the Civil War, a perfect way to really help people become acquainted with a resource they may have otherwise never read.
 So that became a driving force...to help people.
 As a teacher, I guess it just comes natural to want to make things as clear and easy to understand as possible, and combining that with a love and passion for Civil War history you get posts like this.
-So it is my hope that they continue to help readers as long as I continue this blog, which I hope will to for several years!
+So it is my hope that they continue to help readers as long as I continue this blog, which I hope to for several years!

 Report of Col. Walter C. Whitaker, Sixth Kentucky Infantry.
 Headquarters Sixth Kentucky Infantry, Battle-field of Stone’s River, Tenn.,